lornajane/simple-data-pipe-connector-stackoverflow/README.md

   When you [follow these steps to install this connector](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/Installing-a-Simple-Data-Pipe-Connector), add the following line to the dependencies list in the `package.json` file:

 ```
-"simple-data-pipe-connector-stackoverflow": "git://github.com/ibm-cds-labs/simple-data-pipe-connector-stackoverflow.git"
+"simple-data-pipe-connector-stackoverflow": "git://github.com/ibm-cds-labs/simple-data-pipe-connector-stackoverflow.git",
 ```

 ##### Enable OAuth support and collect connectivity information

  You need to register the Simple Data Pipe application before you can use this connector to load data.

- * Go to the <a href="http://stackapps.com" target="_blank">Stack Apps home page</a>.
+ * Go to the <a href="http://stackapps.com" target="_blank">Stack Apps home page</a> and log in.
+  > If prompted, confirm that you want to create a new Stack Apps account.

  * Find and click the **Register an application** link.
- * In the form, set the _Application Name_ (ex. **Simple Data Pipe Connector**).
+ * In the form, set the _Application Name_ (ex. **Simple Data Pipe**).
  * Set the _Description_ (ex. **Simple Data Pipe Connector for Stack Overflow**).
  * Set the _OAuth Domain_ to **mybluemix.net** if running on Bluemix, or **127.0.0.1:8082** if running locally (change port if necessary).
  * Set the _Application Website_ to the Bluemix route for your Simple Data Pipe app (ex. **ht<span>tps://</span>simple-data-pipe-stackoverflow.mybluemix.net/**), or if running locally to **ht<span>tps://</span>127.0.0.1:8082/**. (change port and protocol if necessary):